Understand build configurations

 You can create your own build configurations at the solution and project level.
 The solution configuration determines which projects are included in the build when that configuration is active.
 Only the projects that are specified in the active solution configuration will be built.
+If multiple target platforms are selected in Configuration Manager, all projects that apply to that platform are built.
 The project configuration determines what build settings and compiler options are used when you build the project.

 To create, select, modify, or delete a configuration, you can use the Configuration Manager.
 To open it, on the menu bar, choose Build > Configuration Manager, or just type Configuration in the search box.
 You can also use the Solution Configurations list on the Standard toolbar to select a configuration or open the Configuration Manager.

 If you can't find solution configuration settings on the toolbar and can't access the Configuration Manager, Visual Basic development settings may be applied.
 For more information, see How to: Manage configurations with Visual Basic developer settings applied.